All across America, churches are closing.

 Keisha Polonio on Twitter (Tampa Associate Director Coaching Director)

-The Underground at Awakenings 2019
+Learn About The Underground Network from Awakenings 2019

 Here’s how they describe it: